PTSD And Brain Function: Exploring The Neurobiology Of Traumatic Stress

 Social support tends to be crucial when coping with traumatic stress.
 Your friends, family, and community can be vital sources of practical assistance in the days and weeks following the trauma, and they can also provide the emotional comfort and reassurance needed to overcome the challenging feelings associated with your experiences.

 Journaling can be a way to process your memories and make sense of any thoughts and feelings you may be holding in relation to your trauma.
-Even if you aren’t ready to discuss your experiences with others, writing in a journal can offer a safe way to work through your experience with mindfulness and control, facilitating the habituation process.
+Even if you aren’t ready to discuss your experiences with others, writing in a journal can be a safe way to work through your experience with mindfulness and control, facilitating the habituation process.

-1. Get regular exercise
+1. Get regular exercise for physical and brain health

 Exercise is often helpful for those with PTSD, and it tends to boost overall mental and physical health.
 Physical activity typically releases endorphins, which are chemicals in the brain that act as mood boosters.
 Regular exercise can reduce symptoms, improve sleep, and promote emotional resilience.